Pai to Mae Hong Son

 The most magical thing of all are the floodlit golden spires of Wat Chong Klang Temple, a wonderland that shares its golden reflection across Chong Kham lake.

-Accommodation in Mae Hong Son
+Where to stay in Mae Hong Son

 Baan Rom Mai Hotel